-Cindy claims that most teens want their parents at games as long as they don’t embarrass them.
+McKnight claims that most teens want their parents at games as long as they don’t embarrass them.
 There’s only one coach, and the parent should instead focus on empowering the coach, being a role model to their children, encouraging teamwork and demonstrating good sportsmanship.
-If a parent is considering officially coaching their children’s team, Cindy advises that parents defer to their children’s wishes.
+If a parent is considering officially coaching their children’s team, McKnight advises that parents defer to their children’s wishes.

 To set up a workshop for your organization or school, contact Cindy McKnight through Ursuline College at 440-684-6102.